UW-HARVEST/Hayroll/README-pioneer.md

 ### Macro Expansion and Evaluation

 The condition (`cond`) of an `#if` directive requires symbol table context for proper expansion and evaluation.
-During token expansion, identifiers that are found in the symbol table are simply replaced.
+During token expansion, identifiers that are defined in the symbol table are simply replaced.
 Identifiers that do not appear in the symbol table are possibly defined by user `-D` flags, and thus they are symbolized as follows:

 - `defined M` -> $defM : bool$
 - `M` (outside `defined`) -> $(defM ? valM : 0) : int$